tartley/tartley.github.io/posts/til-cryptocurrency-per-transaction-energy-use.md

 times better energy efficiency than Bitcoin, by my figures above only show 1,000.

-They probably know how to calculate that better than I do.
+They probably know how to calculate this better than I do.
 So perhaps my figure for Chia is high?
-I hear the value per transaction will come down as Chia starts handling more transactions, which seems reasonable.
+I understand the value per transaction will come down as Chia starts handling more transactions, which seems reasonable.
 Perhaps the white paper refers to that future hypothetical efficiency?